mdyd-dev/marketplace-module/generators/blank-marketplace/README.md

 Long term caching is realized in two ways:
 1) using `asset_url` filter for entry points (ie. app.js, vendor.js) by adding query param with timestamp from last update on s3 bucket
 2) by adding hashes to filenames that are not loaded using asset_url filter - code lazy loaded by webpack
+3) manifest file is extracted to its own file (manifest.js) - changing chunks should not invalidate it
+4) `HashedModuleIdsPlugin` is used to prevent changing modules ID between compilations for production (similarly NamedModulesPlugin for development)

 ## Images lazy loading